Great Forrest Park Balloon Race 2018

 Each year or 100 hours (whichever happens first) the balloon must be inspected by a certified inspection station.
 It’s great for us to be close to the Lindstrand factory and can take our balloons there to be checked.

-Here is a gallery of pictures of the CRB&T balloon.
+Here “The Guy” is checking the inside of the balloon.